TOMToolkit/tom_base/docs/customization/customize_templates.rst

 |image1|

-Thats it!
+That's it!
 You’ve just customized your TOM homepage.

 Using static files
 ~~~~~~~~~~~~~~~~~~